-- Experience, in response to the Holy Spirit’s guidance, transformational development both in terms of their spiritual lives and in their ability to lead others in the Foursquare church, the global church, and the world;
+- Demonstrate, in response to the Holy Spirit’s activity, transformational development in their spiritual lives and in their ability to lead others;

-- Proclaim the Gospel (evangelize) and bring it to bear on the needs of a lost and dying world
+- Proclaim the Gospel (evangelize), bringing it to bear on the needs of a lost and dying world;

 - Disciple (and be discipled by) others toward Christ-likeness

 Completion of ministry formation is a requirement for all students at Life Pacific College.
-Each semester, every student is registered for ministry formation and will receive a P/F grade on their transcript at the end of the term.
+Each semester, every student is registered for the ministry formation class and will receive a P/F grade on their transcript at the end of the term.
 All requirements must be completed and submitted by the due date in order for a student to receive credit.
-Chapel attendance is a Ministry Formation requirement.
 The course number for Ministry Formation is found on your schedule as GM095.
 Requirements vary depending on each student’s year in the program.
-See LPC student handbook and Moodle for further details.
+Below are the First-year requirements: